Echo319/teletracSubmission/README.md

 Contents are stored in a JPA repository that is connected to a MySQL DB, I have it set to use root/password as user credentials as I dont keep mysql running on my local machine
 Posts are logged with SLF4J
-Basic expected routes are tested in src/test/java/com/example/teletracTest/TeletracTestApplicationTests.java The tests are the simple demo bits
+Basic expected routes are tested in src/test/java/com/example/teletracTest/TeletracTestApplicationTests.java The tests are the simple commands

+Run with "mvn spring-boot:run" hit login to get bearer token
+POST /echo, /device or /nocontent to add records
+GET / and /{id} exist to prove its storing use DELETE /{id} or /all to clean up